martin-p-bauer/2018_JWP/Part2.md

 is one of the most promising fields in the knowledge representation domain, expected to enable interoperability in the IoT.
-TheWorld WideWeb Consortium (W3C) defines a set of standards , such as RDF, OWL and SPARQL, to represent semantics and query linked data, offering an ideal ecosystem and opportunity to tackle the heterogeneity challenge in the IoT.
-In industrial environments and automation domains, semantic technology has been used to solve data interoperability issues and to provide context aware applications and services.
+TheWorld WideWeb Consortium (W3C) defines a set of standards , such as RDF, OWL, JSON and SPARQL, to represent semantics and query linked data, offering an ideal ecosystem and opportunity to tackle the heterogeneity challenge in the IoT.
+In industrial environments and automation domains, semantic technology has been used to solve data/Device interoperability issues and to provide context aware applications and services.

 Despite its potential and promises, semantic technology and